horasolis/horasolis.github.io/README.md

 Roman timekeeping invites us to see time differently: not as a grid to obey, but as a rhythm woven into the fabric of life.
 It expands and contracts with the sun, flows with the day, and settles into the night.
 It restores a deeper awareness of time — not as something measured, but as something lived.

-You may find yourself planning your day differently — setting aside the evening *vigiliae* for quiet work, time with family, reading, or creative focus.
+You may find yourself planning your day differently — setting aside the evening *<span lang="la">vigiliae</span>* for quiet work, time with family, reading, or creative focus.
 If you follow a biphasic sleep rhythm, you might align your shorter rest with midday or early night, letting the first hours of darkness become a calm, intentional space.
 Or perhaps you’ll discover the quiet clarity of early morning, just as the world begins to wake.

 May this project help you rediscover your own rhythm.